htor/hadron-editor/readme.md

 # installation

-Download [Hadron-1.0.0.dmg](https://hermantorjussen.no/Hadron-1.0.0.dmg), open it and drag Hadron.app to /Applications.
-Open the application, type in SuperCollider code and evaluate it with `Cmd+Enter`.
+First install [SuperCollider](https://github.com/supercollider/supercollider) and place it under /Applications/SuperCollider/SuperCollider.app.
+Then download [Hadron-1.0.0.dmg](https://hermantorjussen.no/Hadron-1.0.0.dmg), open it and drag Hadron.app to /Applications.
+Now you can start the application, type in SuperCollider code and evaluate it with `Cmd+Enter`.

 # usage